-What is Sweaty Sheep?
+What is Salty Sheep?

-What does Sweaty Sheep do?
+What does Salty Sheep do?

 - Move beyond the blind acceptance of “second hand religious” rituals, rules, and practices of the past… and seek out the omniscient in passionate and personally relevant ways